Dr. John Banks House - 9 St. Catherine Street

 Erected by City Of Natchez.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-20-30 St. Catherine Street and Eduation (here, next to this marker); Holy Family Catholic Church (a few steps from this marker); Hospital Hill Neighborhood (a few steps from this marker); Holy Family Church and School (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker); Voss Family and A-B Motor Company (within shouting distance of this marker); Good Neighbors - Alexanders and Gonnellinis (about 400 feet away, measured in a direct line).
+20-30 St. Catherine Street and Eduation (here, next to this marker); Holy Family Catholic Church (a few steps from this marker); Hospital Hill Neighborhood (a few steps from this marker); Natchez NAACP Headquarters (a few steps from this marker); Dr. John B. Banks House (a few steps from this marker); Holy Family Church and School (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker).
 Touch for a list and map of all markers in Natchez.

 More about this marker.
 Part of the St. Catherine Street Trail.
 All markers are on the LEFT when traveling west of St. Catherine Street, as it is one way.